lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 3. Copy both `nvngx.dll`{: .filepath} and `nvapi64.dll`{: .filepath} to the `windows\system32` directory in your Wine prefix’s virtual C: drive (open `$HOME/Games/drive_c/windows/system32`)
 4. Set `D3DM_ENABLE_METALFX=1` to convert DLSS functions to MetalFX (where possible)

-Refer to [[2025-09-11-playing-windows-games#MetalFX Integration|MetalFX Integration]] for Bash script.
+Refer to [MetalFX Integration](2025-09-11-playing-windows-games.md#metalfx-integration) for Bash script.

 #### Steam
 ##### `steamwebhelper` not responding